Going Home Green

 What about your care immediately after death?

-What are your preferences for disposition?
+What's your preference for disposition?

 Some publications of interest